Isaac L. Rice Mansion: Site

-The Isaac L. Rice Mansion is at 346 West 89th Street, at the southeast corner of Riverside Drive and 89th Street, on the Upper West Side of Manhattan in New York City, New York, U.S. The house occupies an irregular plot with frontage of 148 ft wide on 89th Street to the north and 116 ft on Riverside Drive to the west; the plot extends 100 ft back from 89th Street.
+The Isaac L. Rice Mansion is at 346 West 89th Street, at the southeast corner of Riverside Drive and 89th Street, on the Upper West Side of Manhattan in New York City, New York, US.
+The house occupies an irregular plot with frontage of 148 ft wide on 89th Street to the north and 116 ft on Riverside Drive to the west; the plot extends 100 ft back from 89th Street.
 (Note: The Riverside Drive frontage has been cited as being around 110 ft, and the lot itself has been cited as extending 101 ft back of 89th Street.)
 The house itself is rectangular, measuring roughly 62 by 38 ft, with a semicircular annex to the south and a rectangular annex to the southeast.
 It is aligned with the rest of the Manhattan street grid (parallel to 89th Street and neighboring buildings), toward the eastern portion of the site.
 When the house was finished in the early 1900s, it was surrounded by terraced gardens.

 The house was originally surrounded by a brick wall designed by Herts & Tallant, the mansion's overall architect.
 The wall was a solid masonry structure measuring 7 ft high, interspersed with six pillars measuring 15 ft high.
 The brick perimeter wall was demolished in 1912 because it protruded past the lot line, and it was replaced by a marble wall designed by C. P. H. Gilbert.
 The house is across from the Soldiers' and Sailors' Monument within Riverside Park to the west.
 Rice had specifically selected the site of his house because it faced the monument, and the mansion's marble perimeter wall is designed similarly to the monument's balustrades.
 The Rice Mansion is also near the Normandy apartment building, which is two blocks to the south.

 The house was one of several freestanding mansions that were built along Riverside Drive and Park in the late 19th and early 20th centuries, at a time when developers envisioned Riverside Drive as a rival to the millionaires' row on Fifth Avenue.
 The plot immediately to the south was owned by the brewer George Ehret and the department store retailer Benjamin Altman in the late 19th century, neither of whom built their houses there.
 Immediately to the north was a house belonging to Elizabeth Clark (whose family owned the Dakota apartment building).
 As part of an agreement that Altman made with William W. Hall in 1898, the Rice Mansion site was restricted to single-family residential use and had to be at least four stories high.
 By the early 21st century, the Rice Mansion was one of two remaining freestanding mansions on Riverside Drive, along with the Schinasi Mansion.
 The Rice Mansion was also the only mansion on the avenue that retained some of its original gardens; the other mansions had mostly been replaced with apartment buildings.